 I feel good.
 I feel great.
 I feel wonderful.

-tom hardy brings all the physicality of his max rockatansky to this, which does a lot to ground the action…
+Hardy brings all the physicality of his Max Rockatansky to this, which does a lot to ground the action…

 The first Meg was stultifying for a giant shark movie, too self-impressed with its own future tech and bloated with dull dialogue.
 Meg 2, by contrast, seems to have pulled inspiration from trash like Jaws 2 and 3D, Deep Blue Sea and the Jurassic World movies -- to its relative benefit.

 I can't point to anything director Ben Whishaw specifically brings to this over Turteltaub's work (supervision?) on the previous film, except that the pacing is tightened up and the…